All Episodes

 jordan holmes

-We're very grateful to everyone.
+We're very grateful to everybody.

-So I was just thinking, if you want to send a joke shout out or something like that, you don't have to donate, but it would just be weird to go without shout out.
+So I was just thinking, if you want to send a joke shout-out or something like that, you don't have to donate, but it would just be weird to go without shout-out.

 dan friesen